Products of conjugacy classes in finite unitary groups $GU(3,q^2)$ and $SU(3,q^2)$

 It happens (see Theorem \thGU\ in \S\sectMainTh) that in the case of $GL(3,q)$, $q\ne2$, there are no other restrictions on $A_1,\dots,A_m$.
 In the case of $GU(3,q^2)$, there are much more restrictions (see the lines in Table \tabExcept\ not marked by the asterisk).
 An interesting question is to generalize them for any field and for any dimension.

 \subhead \sectConvent.
-Ennola duality and the sign convention \endsubhead Throughout the paper, $q$ is a prime power and $GU$ (resp. $SU$, $PSU$, $GL$, $SL$, $PSL$) is an abbreviation of $GU(3,q^2)$ (resp. $SU(3,q^2)$, $PSU(3,q^2)$, $GL(3,q)$, $SL(3,q)$, $PSL(3,q)$) except \S\sectNTwo\ where the same convention is used with $3$ replaced by $2$.
+Ennola duality and the sign convention \endsubhead Throughout the paper, $q$ is a prime power and $GU$ (resp. $SU$, $GL$, $SL$) is an abbreviation of $GU(3,q^2)$ (resp. $SU(3,q^2)$, $GL(3,q)$, $SL(3,q)$) except \S\sectNTwo\ where the same convention is used with $3$ replaced by $2$.

 Ennola [\refEnnola] observed that the character tables of groups $GU(n,q^2)$ and $GL(n,q)$ are obtained from each other by changing the sign of $q$.
 The same is true for $SU(n,q^2)$ and $SL(n,q)$.
 Since the character table is our main tool, it is not surprising that all computations are almost the same for $GU/SU$ and $GL/SL$.
 So, throughout the paper (except \S\sectSmallq\ and \S\sectNTwoS), we use the following {\it sign convention}: if a symbol $\pm$ or $\mp$ occurs in a formula, then the upper sign corresponds to the case of $GU$ (resp. $SU$, $PSU$) and the lower sign corresponds to the case of $GL$ (resp. $SL$, $PSL$).
-We also set
+Throughout the paper (except \S\sectSmallq\ and \S\sectNTwoS), $G$ (resp. $S$; $PG$; $PS$) stands for $GU$ or $GL$ (resp $SU$ or $SL$; $PGU$ or $PGL$; $PSU$ or $PSL$) and we set